Elinor DeWire: Career

 DeWire is a public speaker about lighthouse history, lore, and preservation.
 She volunteers for several nonprofit groups devoted to lighthouse preservation and education.
 She is a member of the Board of Directors of the U.S. Lighthouse Society and chairs the society's Education Committee.

 Awards

-DeWire's books Lighthouses of the Mid-Atlantic Coast" and Lighthouses of the South have won the Ben Franklin Book Award and the Coast Guard Book Award.
+DeWire's books Lighthouses of the Mid-Atlantic Coast and Lighthouses of the South have won the Ben Franklin Book Award and the Coast Guard Book Award.
 She was awarded a short fiction prize in 1992 from the National League of American Pen Women.
 She is also the recipient of the Coast Guard Meritorious Public Service Award and the sponsor of the U.S. Coast Guard fast endurance cutter, FREDERICK HAtCH, named in honor of an 1850s lighthouse keeper.
+She also received the Ross Holland Award in 2025 for her work in education and preservation of lighthouses.